1992 NASCAR Winston Cup Series: Indianapolis Motor Speedway test

 On the way home from Michigan, on June 22–23, nine top NASCAR Winston Cup series teams were invited to Indianapolis to participate in a Goodyear tire test.
-Although no official announcements were made, it was in fact an unofficial feasibility test to see if stock cars would be competitive at the circuit (see 1994 Brickyard 400).
+Although no official announcements were made, it was in fact an unofficial feasibility test to see if stock cars would be competitive at the circuit.
 An estimated 10,000 spectators watched a rather exciting two days of history in the making.
 A. J. Foyt took a few laps around the track in Dale Earnhardt's car on the second day.
 ESPN covered the test.